 - Fresh Fruit: Almost all fresh fruits (whole or cut) are prohibited from entering the United States.

 - Frozen Fruit: Almost all fresh fruits (whole or cut) are prohibited from entering the United States.

 - Canned Fruit: You can bring commercially canned fruits into the United States as long as you declare them on your U.S. Customs form.

 - Dried Fruits: Most dried fruits and vegetables are not allowed into the United States with the exception of some popular dried fruits, including dates, figs, and raisins.
 These must be declared.

-How Much Fruit Can You Bring on a Plane?
+There Are Limits for How Much Fruit You Can Bring

 The amount of fruit you can bring on a plane varies depends on the form of the fruit.

 Fresh fruit is allowed to be packed in your carry on and checked bags with no quantity limits, but non-solid fruit, including fruit salad, canned fruit, mashed fruit, fruit jam, and fruit cups, must meet the TSA’s 3-1-1 requirements.

 The amount of fruit you can bring with you on your next flight also varies by where you are flying from/to, which we have covered above.